 During filming, Gus Van Sant brought along a DVD player and played the original Psycho (1960), and they used this for reference.
 When he spotted a mistake (a door opening without a key), Van Sant decided to put the same mistake into his film.

-Although this remake was critically panned, this did get a blessing from Sir Alfred Hitchcock's daughter, Patricia Hitchcock O'Connell.
+Although this remake was negatively received by critics, this did get a blessing from Sir Alfred Hitchcock's daughter, Patricia Hitchcock O'Connell.
 She even claimed that remaking a film shot-for-shot is something her father would have done.
 Hitchcock did indeed remake one of his own films, The Man Who Knew Too Much (1934) as The Man Who Knew Too Much (1956), but it was not shot-for-shot.

 In a grisly ironic twist in timing, the murderer of Janet Leigh's shower stand-in was finally discovered.
 Myra Jones appeared in some of Alfred Hitchcock's film, notably as a splayed hand.
 She was raped and murdered in 1988 at the age of seventy-one.
 Her killer was arrested and charged just days after the film's premiere.